eilvelia/tdl/README.md

 Another hypothetical solution is to rebuild TDLib with the OpenSSL headers distributed in Node.js (`<path-to-node>/include/node/`) without linking it to anything, simply leaving the undefined symbols.
 Using this option, there is also only one OpenSSL.
-I haven't checked that this works or that Node exports all the symbols needed for TDLib.
+The author hasn't checked that this works or that Node exports all the symbols needed for TDLib.
 With this option, TDLib also should be rebuilt every time Node.js updates the OpenSSL dependency.

-This issue doesn't apply to Electron because it doesn't export the OpenSSL symbols.
+This issue doesn't apply to Electron because it doesn't export OpenSSL symbols.

 ### Segmentation fault